 - new translations of foreign language scripts will be considered if they meet the criteria above.

 To enter send your script as a pdf, along with details of where and when it is to be performed, to email@example.com All scripts need to be received no later than Sunday 7 April 2019.

 Warm congratulations to Rosy Carrick who scooped the New Writing South Best New Play award for Passionate Machine at the Brighton Fringe 2018 Awards.
 Rosys solo performance combined video, music, photographs, a host of familiar characters (from David Bowie to Rocky Balboa) and a fantastically inventive time-travelling script.

 Paul Macauley‘s winning play Bug Camp impressed the judges by using playful humour within an emotional storyline to in turn surprise, amuse and move the audience.

-This year the judges chose to divide the £500 award between two writers: Tim Cook for Crushed and Richard Fredman for bloominauschwitz.
-The winners were praised for their fresh writing, accomplished skill and tight dialogue.
+This year the judges decided to split the £500 prize between two writers after reading and seeing over 40 new plays.
+Congratulations to Tim Cook for Crushed and Richard Fredman for Bloominauschtwitz.

 Tim Cook graduated from RADA as an actor in 2012 and has since released three exciting new plays including Absence in 2013 and Blackout in 2014.
 His recent award winning Crushed is a striking new play about modern day higher education, combining elements of direct address and spoken word poetry.